 - Attach Forest permit to wood and take it home.

 - Sort what will be lumber and what is just good for firewood.

 - Run each piece through the chop saw set at 1″.

 - Sort ‘disks’ for usable ones vs bad ones.

 - Remove any loose bark either by hand using a chisel or scraper.

-- Prepare floor surface by sweeping and mopping.
-We are gluing the slices directly onto our concrete slab.
+- Prepare the floor surface by sweeping and mopping.
+We are glueing the slices directly onto our concrete slab.

 - Sand both sides using a belt sander.

 - Begin to layout disks on the floor.
 Try to get them as close as possible.
 Work in 2′ sections.